0x4445565A/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_00.md

 Angular 1 apps are actually individual modules.
 So let's create our main module.

-Create a new `main.js` file on the project's root folder.
+Create a new `main.js` file on the project's client folder.

 Here you see another example of Meteor's power and simplicity - no need to write boilerplate code to include that file anywhere.
 Meteor will take care of it by going through all the files in the `socially` folder and including them automatically.